Mount Crosby Pumping Station: Current operation

 Most of the water treated is sourced from Lake Wivenhoe and Lockyer Creek via the Brisbane River, though some is also from Lake Manchester.

 There are two intakes pipes, one on each bank.
 The pipes are protected by a 25 mm mesh screen which stops material such as leaves and sticks from entering the plant.
 The water from the Pumping Station is supplied to the Eastbank Water Treatment Plant.
 An additional smaller pumping station sits on the west bank to supply the Westbank Water Treatment Plant.
 Treated water from both Water Treatment Plants is pumped to two 90 Ml reservoirs at Cameron's Hill.

 Westbank Water Treatment Plant is able to generate 250 Ml of drinking water each day.
-During periods of high demand the amount can be increased four-fold to 1,000 Ml.
-The process takes about 24 hours to convert.

 Eastbank Water Treatment Plant is able to generate 850 Ml of drinking water each day.

 Description of the heritage features

-Mount Crosby pumping station complex occupies approximately 10 hectares of land in the two outer suburbs of Mount Crosby and Chuwar, either side of the Brisbane River, 24km southwest of the Brisbane CBD.
+Mount Crosby pumping station complex occupies approximately 10 hectares of land in the two outer suburbs of Mount Crosby and Chuwar, either side of the Brisbane River, 24 km southwest of the Brisbane CBD.
 The complex is organised into separate but adjacent connected zones that reflect the historical operations and key phases of technological development that have formed the place.